Mobile site search icon.

 The SPRING Study Design

-Patients aged 6 to <12 years were to receive 150 mg every 2 weeks for 52 weeks and had an option to switch to every 4 weeks if they were attack free for 26 weeks.9
+Patients aged 6 to <12 years were to receive 150 mg every 2 weeks for 52 weeks and had an option to switch to every 4 weeks if they were attack free for 26 weeks.10

-The primary endpoints of this phase 3, open-label, multicenter pediatric trial were to assess the safety and pharmacokinetics of TAKHZYRO in 21 children with HAE type I or II (2 to <12 years of age).
+The co-primary endpoints of this phase 3, open-label, multicenter pediatric trial were to assess the safety and pharmacokinetics of TAKHZYRO in 21 children with HAE type I or II (2 to <12 years of age).
 Efficacy was a secondary endpoint of the study, specifically the normalized number of investigator-confirmed HAE attacks during treatment compared to the baseline HAE attack rate during the 4- to 12-week observation period.
 The treatment period was 52 weeks, divided into 26-week treatment periods A and B. In treatment period A, patients aged 2 to <6 years (n=4) and 6 to <12 years (n=17) received TAKHZYRO 150 mg every 4 weeks and 150 mg every 2 weeks, respectively.
-In treatment period B, patients in the 2 to <6 years age group continued receiving 150 mg every 4 weeks, while patients in the 6 to <12 years age group were permitted to switch to 150 mg every 4 weeks if they were well controlled during treatment period A. Seven patients aged 6 to 12 years switched to 150 mg every 4 weeks during treatment period B, and 1 patient aged 2 to <6 years switched to 150 mg every 2 weeks during treatment period B after experiencing recurrent attacks.
-Patients were followed up for 2 or 4 weeks, depending on their dosing schedule.1,9
+In treatment period B, patients in the 2 to <6 years age group continued receiving 150 mg every 4 weeks, while patients in the 6 to <12 years age group were permitted to switch to 150 mg every 4 weeks if they were attack free during treatment period A. Seven patients aged 6 to 12 years switched to 150 mg every 4 weeks during treatment period B, and 1 patient aged 2 to <6 years switched to 150 mg every 2 weeks during treatment period B after experiencing recurrent attacks.
+Patients were followed up for 2 or 4 weeks, depending on their dosing schedule.1,10

 Established effectiveness and safety profile in pediatric patients 2 to <12 years of age1